 Consider creating actions or features that are fun or could be of use to users (or both) when users are moving around the center of interest, and that that also accomplishes the task of creating a proper 3D feature map.

 Avoid hosting or resolving Cloud Anchors on certain kinds of surfaces.

 - For best results, users should avoid reflective surfaces or surfaces without visual features, such as a blank, smooth, white wall.

 Make sure that the lighting in the room is sufficient.

 Apps built with ARCore SDK 1.12.0 or higher are covered by the Cloud Anchor API deprecation policy.

 Apps built with ARCore SDK 1.11.0 or lower are unable to host or resolve Cloud Anchors due to the SDK's use of an older, deprecated ARCore Cloud Anchor service.

-To start using Cloud Anchors in Unity, see the:
+To start using Cloud Anchors, see the Cloud Anchors quickstart.